I have been working in darkrooms for almost 16 years and with a new

 “The artist's world is limitless.
 It can be found anywhere, far from where he lives or a few feet away.
 It is always on his doorstep”.
 Paul Strand

 This idea is central to my work and a constant source of inspiration as I explore the visual relationships of my immediate environment and their subsequent physical and emotional manifestations.
-After all, art is more than just something to be a sought, found and presented.
+After all, art is more than just something to be sought, found and presented.
 Art is something we create from inside ourselves... and if we're diligent about the work it begins to flow out of us naturally, revealing layers of our subconscious we're simply unable to express any other way.

 Yet sometimes it's just nice to blow the dust off and head out with nothing on our minds at all.
 To respond to new and exciting surroundings in a completely intuitive way.
 It's been a while since I've done that...